The shopping frenzy known as Black Friday isn't far away, and many people are already thinking about the things they want to buy.

 Don’t assume Amazon is the cheapest

-When shopping from the comfort of your sofa, don’t assume that Amazon is going to be the cheapest just because it’s Black Friday – you need to shop around.
+When shopping from the comfort of your sofa, don’t assume that Amazon is going to be the cheapest just because it’s Black Friday – you still need to shop around.

 Take a moment to check out Pricerunner, as this site compares Amazon with other online retailers, plus you get access to lots of reviews.

 Camelcamelcamel is another useful site where you can track prices on individual products as they fluctuate on Amazon.
+Or add the url of the product you're interested in to the Alertr site and you'll be notified when the price drops.

 6 worrying things about online shopping